 Remove hiring for culture fit and switch to ‘value fit’.
 A much more effective method that looks to align a candidate’s values and beliefs with those of the prospective employers.

 CV screening – to spend hours reading job applications in search of the perfect CV – just isn’t time-efficient or effective.
-It is also extremely difficult for humans to guarantee complete removal of bias when relying on this method.
+It is also extremely difficult for humans to guarantee the complete removal of bias when relying on this method.

 CV screening software automates this process to remove bias and encourage diversity.
 Made capable by hiring algorithms designed to evaluate a CV based on factors such as experience, skills and work history — consisting of keywords that match the job description.
 Eliminating the risk of external and irrelevant factors surrounding a candidate’s perceived characteristics being taken into consideration (potentially sub-consciously by human decision making) that are irrelevant to the job role.